cochran4/wadsi/docs/_posts/2026-05-18-poster-sci.md

      alt="ADSI team member presenting a research poster at the 2026 Society for Causal Inference Conference in Salt Lake City, Utah." title="Poster presentation at the 2026 Society for Causal Inference Conference" width="50%">
+*Rachel Hanger presenting a research poster at the 2026 Society for Causal Inference Conference. (photo credit: Anna Pham)*